Flow Design is a virtual wind tunnel that makes airflow simulation accessible beyond engineers, to architects, product designers, and students.

 National Youth Science Day

 As a testament to the ease of use, elementary school students around the country were introduced to Flow Design on National Youth Science Day, as part of a rocket building activity.
-This photo is from an event I volunteered at in San Rafael, California.
-The kids required no explanation!
+I volunteered at one of these events in California, and was unbelievably excited to find that the learners required no explanation to simulate their rockets!